Back to Blog

 Onboarding as a Product

 The best engineering organizations treat onboarding as seriously as their product.
 A new engineer should be able to run the project locally, understand the architecture, and ship a small change within their first week.
-If that is not possible, fix your onboarding before you hire.
-Every hour spent improving the onboarding process pays dividends with every future hire.

 Staff Augmentation as a Scaling Tool

 When you need to scale quickly without compromising quality, staff augmentation from a trusted consultancy is a powerful lever.
 Augmented engineers arrive pre-vetted, are accustomed to integrating into existing teams, and can be onboarded faster than traditional hires.
-Pairing them with strong internal engineers accelerates delivery while knowledge transfers in both directions.